nram-solace/solace-queue-browser-gui-v2/USER_GUIDE.md

 - Selected messages are automatically unselected after download
 - Directory structure created automatically if it doesn't exist
 - Download path shown in confirmation dialog

+### Restore Messages

+**Purpose**: Restore previously downloaded messages from ZIP files back to a Solace queue.

+**Steps**:
+1. Select a queue in the main window (this will be the target queue for restoration)
+2. Click "Restore" button
+3. Restore dialog opens
+4. Click "Select Directory" button
+5. Navigate to directory containing downloaded message ZIP files (typically `./downloads/{hostname}/{vpn-name}/{queue-name}/`)
+6. Select directory and click "Open"
+7. Messages from the directory are displayed in a paginated table
+8. Select messages to restore using checkboxes (or use select-all checkbox in header)
+9. Click "Restore" button
+10. If source and target differ (different broker/VPN/queue), confirm the mismatch in dialog
+11. Messages are restored to the target queue
+12. Confirmation dialog shows number of messages restored

+**Screenshot Placeholder: Restore dialog**

+**File Format**:
+- Restore dialog reads from configured `downloadFolder` (default: `./downloads`)
+- Expected directory structure: `{downloadFolder}/{hostname}/{vpn-name}/{queue-name}/`
+- ZIP file naming: `msg-{MessageID}-{YYYYMMDDHHSS}.zip`
+- Each ZIP file contains: `payload.txt`, `headers.txt`, `userProps.txt`

+**Message Selection**:
+- Messages displayed in paginated table (20 per page by default)
+- Select individual messages using checkboxes
+- Select all messages using checkbox in table header
+- Selection persists across pages
+- Messages identified by composite key (messageId + timestamp) to handle duplicates

+**Source/Target Validation**:
+- System extracts source broker/VPN/queue from directory path
+- Compares with target queue (selected in main window)
+- Prompts user if source and target differ (different broker, VPN, or queue)
+- User can proceed or cancel the restore operation

+**Behavior**:
+- Messages are published to target queue using JCSMP API
+- Message headers and user properties are preserved
+- Original message format is maintained
+- Selected messages are automatically unselected after successful restore
+- Progress shown during restore operation
+- Confirmation dialog shows success/failure counts

+**Restrictions**:
+- Restore button only enabled when a queue is selected in main window
+- Directory must contain valid message ZIP files
+- ZIP files must follow expected format and structure
+- Target queue must exist and be accessible

 ### Drag and Drop